rushabhkhandhar/Travel-and-Tourism-website-/README.md

 After successful setup and running both servers, you should see:

-1. **Home Page** - Featured destinations carousel with Bali, Santorini, Tokyo, and Paris
+1. **Home Page** - Featured destinations carousel with Bali, Santorini, Tokyo, Paris, and Swiss Alps
-2. **Destinations Page** - Grid of available destinations with filtering by category
+2. **Destinations Page** - Grid of 6 destinations with filtering by category (Beach, City, Cultural, Adventure, Nature)
 3. **Authentication** - Working login/register functionality
 4. **Bookings** - Ability to book trips and view booking history
 5. **Profile** - User profile management with update capabilities